qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 totally falls within another one without any overlapping area; that is the new feature covers a hole within the existing one.
 To create such a feature:

-#. select the |fillRing| :sup:`Fill Ring` tool;
+#.
+Select the |fillRing| :sup:`Fill Ring` tool.
-#. draw a new polygon over the existing feature: QGIS adds a ring to its geometry
+#.
+Draw a new polygon over the existing feature: QGIS adds a ring to its geometry
-   (like if you used the |addRing| :sup:`Add Ring` tool) and creates a new feature whose geometry matches the ring (like if you :ref:`traced <tracing>` over the interior boundaries with the |capturePolygon| :sup:`Add polygon feature` tool);
+   (like if you used the |addRing| :sup:`Add Ring` tool) and creates a new feature whose geometry matches the ring (like if you :ref:`traced <tracing>` over the interior boundaries with the |capturePolygon| :sup:`Add polygon feature` tool).
-#. or alternatively, if the ring already exists on the feature, place the mouse
+#.
+Or alternatively, if the ring already exists on the feature, place the mouse
-   over the ring and left-click while pressing :kbd:`Shift`: a new feature filling the hole is drawn at that place;
+   over the ring and left-click while pressing :kbd:`Shift`: a new feature filling the hole is drawn at that place.

-#. the :guilabel:`Feature Attributes` form of the new feature opens, pre-filled
-   with values of the "parent" feature and/or :ref:`fields constraints
+   The :guilabel:`Feature Attributes` form of the new feature opens, pre-filled with values of the "parent" feature and/or :ref:`fields constraints
    <configure_field>`.